mcanouil/quarto-codespaces/README.md

 ### Docker Image

 The Dev Container configuration is used to build a Docker image that is available for use.
-You can pull the latest image using the following command:
+You can pull the latest image (using Quarto stable release) using the following command:

 ```sh
 docker pull ghcr.io/mcanouil/quarto-codespaces:latest